RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/model__files__and__boxes_8hpp.md

   }

+/// All the includes and Model_interface definitions
+/// Have now moved the MAKE_INTERFACE command inside the include automater, because that
+/// has some automagic stuff to prevent it doing anything when the corresponding FlexibleSUSY
+/// model has not been compiled.
 #define MODELNAME CMSSM
 #include "gambit/SpecBit/flexiblesusy_include_automater.hpp" // Automatically includes necessary CMSSM model headers
 #undef MODELNAME

+/// {@ Versions of MSSM spectrum generators that take
 #define MODELNAME MSSM
 #include "gambit/SpecBit/flexiblesusy_include_automater.hpp" // Automatically includes necessary MSSM model headers etc.
 #undef MODELNAME